dzmitry-duboyski/solving-hCaptcha-using-puppeteer/README.md

 ## Description

-This code example demonstrates how to automate solving a hCaptcha using the [Puppeteer](https://pptr.dev/) library.
+This code example demonstrates how to automate solving a hCaptcha in JavaScript using the [Puppeteer](https://pptr.dev/) library.
 To captcha solving, this example uses the [2captcha.com](https://2captcha.com/?from=16653706) service.
 This example solves the captcha located on the page https://2captcha.com/demo/hcaptcha?difficulty=difficult.
 You need to have a [2captcha.com](https://2captcha.com/?from=16653706) account for the example to work.

 ## How to start: